Posted by Roberta Grimes • November 01, 2025 • 2 Comments

 We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.–That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed, –That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their Safety and Happiness….

-This document is frankly amazing!
-In a world in which no people anywhere on the face of this earth had ever before that sacred date been free from a strong, overbearing, often brutal, and always highly fallible human government of and by the very few, our Declaration of Independence does not only declare our colonies’ separation from Great Britain.
-Also, and far more importantly, our Declaration of Independence claims for all the people living in these colonies a whole new human reality!
-It sets forth the overriding principle that only the people have the power and the right to rule themselves, individually!
+This document is literally over-the-top amazing!
+In that much younger world, in which no united people anywhere on the face of this earth had ever before that sacred date been free from a strong, overbearing, often brutal, and always highly fallible government of and by the very few, our Declaration of Independence does not only declare our colonies’ separation from Great Britain.
+Also, and very far more importantly, for the first time in history, our Declaration of Independence claims FOR EACH OF THE PEOPLE INDIVIDUALLY who were living in these colonies a whole new human reality!
+It sets forth the overriding principle that ONLY THE PEOPLE have the power and the right to rule themselves, individually!
 And furthermore, if the people as individuals are ever not happy with their government, then it is their absolute and unfettered right as individuals to peacefully change their government, whenever and however they like.
-In a place in which some people were still being held as slaves by other people, it sets forth the overriding principle that all men are created equal!
-And to deny slaveholders the right to declare other human beings to be their property, this document revises what was then the standard mantra of rights from “life, liberty, and property”, and instead it proclaims our universal rights to be “Life, Liberty, and the pursuit of Happiness”.
-This seems actually to invite those still being held as slaves in the American colonies to claim the great happiness of their own freedom, just as soon as they can manage to do that.
+In colonies in which some people were still being held as slaves by other people, it also sets forth the overriding principle that all men are created equal!
+And to deny slaveholders the right to declare other human beings to be their property, this document revises what had always until then been the standard mantra of rights from “life, liberty, and property”, and instead it proclaims our universal rights now to be “Life, Liberty, and the pursuit of Happiness”.
+This seems actually to invite those still being held as slaves in the American colonies to claim the great happiness of their own freedom, and it urges them to make that claim just as soon as they can manage it.

 He (the British King) has waged cruel war against human nature itself, violating it’s most sacred rights of life & liberty in the persons of a distant people who never offended him, captivating & carrying them into slavery in another hemisphere, or to incur miserable death in their transportation thither. this piratical warfare, the opprobrium of infidel powers, is the warfare of the CHRISTIAN king of Great Britain. determined to keep open a market where MEN should be bought & sold, he has prostituted his negative for suppressing every legislative attempt to prohibit or to restrain this execrable commerce: and that this assemblage of horrors might want no fact of distinguished die, he is now exciting those very people to rise in arms among us, and to purchase that liberty of which he has deprived them, & murdering the people upon whom he also obtruded them; thus paying off former crimes committed against the liberties of one people, with crimes which he urges them to commit against the lives of another.

 Of course, this tirade against slavery was not allowed to remain in the Declaration of Independence.
-Indignant representatives of the Southern states removed it right away.
-But those same Southerners missed the anti-slavery nuances that the Declaration’s clever principal author had hidden in the Declaration’s preamble, so there they remained.
+Indignant representatives of the Southern slave-holding states removed it right away.
+But those same Southerners missed the anti-slavery nuances that the Declaration’s clever principal author had hidden in the Declaration’s preamble, so there those words remained.
 And that principal author of the Declaration of Independence was a Southerner himself, and someone who had inherited hundreds of slaves.
 He was thirty-three-year-old Thomas Jefferson.
-The same Thomas who, soon after he finished one final earth-incarnation as a Welsh farmer, which he tells me that he took in order to “get back into balance” after his extraordinary Thomas Jefferson life, then became my spirit guide.
-He co-authors this blog post, and while he is not now any longer Thomas Jefferson – more on that later – the way Jefferson got so much of that language past the slaveholders still to this day makes my Thomas smile.
+The same Thomas who, soon after he later finished one final earth-incarnation as a Welsh farmer, which he tells me that he took in order to “get back into balance” after his extraordinary Thomas Jefferson lifetime, he then became my spirit guide.
+My Thomas now co-authors these weekly blog posts, and while he is not any longer Thomas Jefferson – more on that later – the way Jefferson got so much anti-slavery language into the Declaration of Independence right under the Southern slaveholders’ noses still to this day makes my Thomas smile.

-Long before I knew that Thomas was my spirit guide, he guided me in researching and writing a very accurate account of Thomas Jefferson’s ten-year marriage to Martha Wayles Skelton, which marriage neatly spanned the Revolutionary War.
-Thomas and Martha were married on January 1, 1772, and it truly was a love-match!
+Long before I knew that Thomas was my spirit guide, he guided me in researching and writing an accurate account of Thomas Jefferson’s ten-year marriage to Martha Wayles Skelton, which marriage neatly spanned the Revolutionary War.
+Thomas and Martha were married on January 1, 1772, and it truly was a love-match.
 But Patty – her nickname – was repeatedly pregnant, and she became ever more sickly with each child she bore.
-Her father was an importer of slaves, and her mother had died young, so Betty Hemings, her father’s half-white slave mistress and the woman who had raised Patty, had made of Jefferson’s future wife an adamant abolitionist.
-And so, apparently, was Thomas Jefferson an abolitionist as well, at least while his adored wife was alive.
-Thanks to Jefferson, the colony of Virginia became the first place on earth to ban the importation of slaves.
-And we have seen above what he did with the first draft of the Declaration of Independence, when he had the chance to make his beloved Patty’s feelings about slavery known there!
+Her father was an importer of slaves, and her mother had died young, so Betty Hemings, her father’s half-white slave mistress, and the woman who had raised Patty, had made of Jefferson’s future wife into an adamant abolitionist.
+And so, apparently, was Thomas Jefferson a pretty ardent abolitionist as well, at least while his adored wife was alive.
+Thanks to Jefferson, the colony of Virginia became the first place on earth to ban the importation of slaves, even before Great Britain did it.
+And we have seen above what Jefferson did with the first draft of the Declaration of Independence!
+In fact, my research at Monticello suggests that he was starting to plan to make abolition the great cause of the rest of his life.
 Jefferson made it clear in his contemporary writings that as soon as the Revolutionary War ended, he meant to retire “to my family, my farm, and my books.”

-But that was not to be.
-Patty’s illness was diabetes, and in September of 1782, just as the Revolutionary War was winding down, she delivered her last child, Lucy, and four months later Patty died with her husband at her side at the age of just 34.
-Jefferson was devastated!
-He really was never the same man again.
-And he burned all their letters to one another, and all her personal papers, no doubt to protect her from the judgment of those who might not share her abolitionist views.
+But all of that was not to be.
+Patty’s illness was diabetes, and in September of 1782, just as the Revolutionary War was winding down, she delivered her last child, Lucy, and four months later Patty died with her husband at her side, at the age of just 34.
+Jefferson never really was the same man again.
+And he burned all their letters to one another, and all her personal papers, no doubt to protect her from the judgment of those who might not share her fiercely abolitionist views.

-Martha Jefferson’s death had major historical ramifications.
-Before her death, it was her husband’s clear intention to devote the rest of his life to the abolition of slavery in the new nation that he had helped to found.
-But the problem was that racism was rampant, so whenever slaves were freed, they were horribly treated.
-His first sympathetic thought, to offer to send the slaves back to their native countries, wouldn’t work because they had been here for generations.
-So, by the time of Patty’s death, Jefferson was looking at experimenting with how we might do a proper emancipation by giving the newly freed slaves their own state initially, where they could farm checkerboarded with sympathetic white farmers in the wild interior perhaps, and people could get to know one another and come together gradually, peacefully, and with appropriate Christian supports in place.
-Personally, I have no doubt that if fixing this racial problem had become his and Patty’s whole life’s goal, they could have fixed it all by, perhaps, 1820.
-So, then there would have been no American Civil War.
-And no Jim Crow racial strife for most of the century thereafter.
-Then Thomas Jefferson would be known only for his Declaration of Independence, and for his brilliance in having so well and properly freed the slaves.
-Instead, the poor man fled Monticello right after Patty’s death, to help to negotiate the peace in France.
-He became the first Secretary of State, the second Vice President, and the third President of the United States.
-He lived an illustrious life, but it was a consolation life, and not the life he had wanted.
+Martha Jefferson’s death may have had major historical ramifications.
+Before her death, it was her husband’s clear intention to devote the rest of his life to the abolition of slavery in the nation that he had helped to found.
+The primary problem was that racism was rampant, so whenever slaves were freed, they were horribly treated.
+Jefferson’s first sympathetic thought, to offer to send the slaves back to their native countries, would never have worked because they had been here for generations.
+So, by the time of Patty’s death, Jefferson was looking at experimenting with how we might do a proper emancipation by giving the newly freed slaves their own state initially, where they could live on farms checker-boarded with farms owned by sympathetic white farmers in the still-wild interior perhaps, and people could get to know one another and come together gradually, peacefully, and with appropriate Christian customs and supports in place.
+Personally, I have no doubt that if fixing this racial problem had become his and a healthy Patty’s whole life’s goal, they could have fixed it all by, perhaps, 1820 or so.
+Then there would have been no American Civil War.
+And no ongoing Jim Crow racial strife for most of the whole century thereafter.
+Then Thomas Jefferson would be known only for his Declaration of Independence, and for his brilliance in having so well and properly freed the slaves and created the healthily race-blind United Stated that we are blessed with only now, 250 years later.
+But instead, that poor man fled Monticello for decades after his wife’s death.
+He helped to negotiate the peace in France.
+He then became the first Secretary of State, the second Vice President, and the third President of the United States.
+Thomas Jefferson was a great American Founding Father, but it was a consolation life, and not the life he had wanted.

-When I researched My Thomas at Monticello, I discovered that Jefferson had been a most surprising slaveholder.
-He had inherited this institution that he hated, and for much of his life, emancipation was not even legal in Virginia.
-So his hundreds of inherited people lived communally with him at Monticello in family cabins with gardens behind where they grew vegetables that they sold to their master’s kitchen.
+When I researched My Thomas at Monticello, I discovered that Jefferson had been a rather surprising slaveholder.
+He had inherited this institution that he deeply hated, and for much of his life, emancipation was not even legal in Virginia.
+So his hundreds of inherited people lived communally with him at Monticello on family plots where they grew vegetables that they then sold to their master’s kitchen.
 Yes, really!
-And since Jefferson often didn’t have the cash to pay them right away, he would keep account books, which I saw, listing what he owed to his slaves for these vegetables.
-They had Sundays off, and often Saturdays, except in harvest season, when everyone had to work.
-Their overseer was himself a slave, since white overseers were generally brutal.
-There is no record of Jefferson’s ever allowing a slave to be beaten or mistreated in any way, except for once, in his old age, when he allowed it for an insufferable young man.
-But then that once upset him so much that he never allowed it again.
+And since Jefferson often didn’t have the cash to pay them right away, he would keep account books, which I saw, listing what he owed to his slaves for their vegetables.
+They had Sundays off, and often Saturdays too, except in harvest season, when everyone had to work all seven days.
+Their overseer was himself a slave, since white overseers would treat slaves like, you know, actual slaves.
+There is no record of Jefferson’s ever allowing a slave to be beaten or mistreated, except for once, in his old age, when he allowed it for an insufferable young man.
+But just that once upset him so much that he never allowed it again.

 When, in 2015, my spirit guide came out to me as having been Thomas Jefferson in an earlier lifetime, I had just one question for him.
-You likely know what it was.
-I had done enough research to be pretty sure that the father of the Sally Hemings children who had Jefferson DNA had been Thomas’s younger brother, Randolph, and not Thomas at all; but I wanted to know that for certain.
-My Thomas insisted that I must ask Thomas Jefferson that question directly, so that next night, while my body slept, he whisked me to the astral plane, and to a small eighteenth-century-style reception room, where stood Thomas Jefferson himself.
+You may well know what it was.
+I had done enough research to be confident that the Sally Hemings children who had Jefferson DNA had been fathered by Thomas’s younger brother, Randolph, and not by Thomas himself; but I wanted to know that from him directly.
+My Thomas insisted that I must ask Thomas Jefferson himself that question.
+So that next night, while my body slept, Thomas whisked me to the astral plane, and to a small eighteenth-century-style reception room, where stood Thomas Jefferson himself.
 Wow!
-Picture this.
-Two tall men, Jefferson wearing eighteenth-century garb for me, and my Thomas, even taller and in his long blue sixth-level robe and his Fu Manchu mustache.
-We recognize people in the astral by their spiritual vibrations, and these two vibrated almost identically, although Thomas did vibrate a bit higher than Jefferson.
-But, notice that they are two different people now?
-Fascinating!
-When I am in my astral body, I think I look as I did when I was about thirty, with long hair.
-Thomas nudged me to ask my question, so I did, shyly.
+Picture this!
+Two tall men, Jefferson wearing his eighteenth-century garb for me, and my Thomas, even taller and in his long blue sixth-level robe and his Fu Manchu mustache.
+We recognize people in the astral plane by their spiritual vibrations, and these two vibrated almost identically, although Thomas did vibrate a bit higher and more rapidly than did Jefferson.
+But, notice that they are two different beings now!
+I find that fascinating!
+When I am in my astral body, I think I look as I did when I was about thirty years old, with long hair.
+Thomas nudged me to ask my question, so I did that, shyly.

 O beautiful for patriot dream